Last updated March 2026

 Police reports often summarize events broadly.
 Video frequently tells a more nuanced story.

-🚫 When Road Rage Does NOT Meet the Aggravated Assault Standard
+đźš« When Road Rage Does NOT Meet the Aggravated Assault Standard

 Common defense themes include:

-Mutual Confrontation
+Mutual confrontation

-Lack of Deadly Use
+Lack of deadly use

-If you were responding to another driver’s aggressive conduct, self-defense may apply.
+If you were responding to another driver’s aggressive conduct, your actions may be legally justified.
+These principles are analyzed in Self-Defense and Stand Your Ground in Florida.

 🔥 Firearm Display in Road Rage Cases